Churchill, Somerset: Post-medieval

-18th and 19th centuries
+Eighteenth and nineteenth centuries

-Broad areas of land were enclosed by the Inclosure Acts in the 18th and 19th centuries.
+Broad areas of land were enclosed by the inclosure acts in the 18th and 19th centuries.
 A steep, rocky and untarmacked lane called the Batch was the old Bristol and Exeter coach road, until 1824, when the Commissioners of the Bristol Turnpike Trust determined that they would create a new toll road to avoid the steep incline of the original.
 A new tollhouse was built and gate installed across Churchill Gate near Four Cross.
 The new road, now New Road that constitutes part of the A38, joined the Bristol Turnpike road of Winford and was completed by November 1826.
 Before that year, the toll road passed in front of the inn called the Nelson Arms in the corner of Skinners Lane and Dinghurst Road, and up to the top of the Batch, coming out into the present road again in Star, a hamlet in the parish of Shipham.